jamaljsr/polar/CONTRIBUTING.md

    ```sh
    $ git clone <your-repo-url>
    ```
 1. Create a branch for your changes.
-It it better to work out of a branch other than master if you are going to have multiple PR's open at the same time
+It is better to work out of a branch other than master if you are going to have multiple PR's open at the same time
    ```sh
    $ git checkout -b fix-typo
    ```